nikolanovoselec/claude-unleashed/README.md

 **SECURITY WARNING**:
 - YOLO mode bypasses safety mechanisms intentionally built into the Claude CLI
 - The `--dangerously-skip-permissions` flag was designed for use in container environments
+- This fork additionally bypasses root user restrictions in YOLO mode
 - By using this tool in YOLO mode, you acknowledge that:
   - Important safety checks are being bypassed
   - Claude may access files it normally would not have permission to access
+  - Running as root with bypassed permissions is extremely dangerous
   - You accept full responsibility for any security implications

 Anthropic designed these safety checks for good reason.
 Only use YOLO mode if you fully understand and accept these risks.
 Use SAFE mode when you want the standard Claude CLI protections.